 They also aid placenta growth, red blood cell production, maintenance of blood glucose level, brain development, etc.

-3. Between 5–8% of pregnant women suffer from preeclampsia.
+4. Between 5–8% of pregnant women suffer from preeclampsia.

 (Healthline)

 Preeclampsia is one of the most occurring pregnancy complications faced by expectant mothers worldwide.
-Expert studies suggest that preeclampsia develops when a woman’s placenta isn’t functioning the way that it’s supposed to.
+Expert studies suggest that preeclampsia develops when a woman’s placenta isn’t functioning the way it’s supposed to.

 However, the B-complex vitamins we use help foster the development and proper functioning of the placenta when taken early on or before pregnancy.

-4. B vitamins increase testosterone levels in males.
+5. B vitamins increase testosterone levels in males.

 (Healthline)